watusi/jquery.mobile.simultaneous-transitions/README.md

 - flip
 - pop

+As well as these "bonus" transitions, which are not provided in either jQuery Mobile 1.0/1.01 or 1.1/1.1.1:

+- slideover Slides *over* the outgoing page, like `slideup` and `slidedown`

 It does not provide replacement transitions for additional transitions that were added in jQuery Mobile 1.1 or later.